ChauTNguyen/MEAN_Bookstore/README.md

 Todos:
 > Add a simple login system for mock purposes.

 > More error handling such as checking for duplicates.

 > Graphs and statistics!
 Make the dashboard useful as well.

 > Make each page consistent with one another.
 The user should be able to view a specific entry of every single data type.

+> Add a bunch of sorting features.

+> Write some bash scripts to automate the task of importing and exporting my data mockups.